Review was updated on 14 April, 2021

 Watch Main Event with Foxtel

-Now that Kayo is a mature, hugely popular platform, you have many options for streaming your events on it.
+Now that Kayo is a mature, hugely popular streaming service, you have many options for watching events on it.
 The best choices are the dedicated streaming devices that support Kayo well.
 We’d recommend Apple TV, Telstra TV, and the new Chromecast with Google TV as the best options, with the latter a really affordable ($99) way of turning any TV into a full-loaded streaming machine.
-Owners of recent Samsung smart TVs also have a Kayo app right there on the TV.
+Owners of recent Samsung TVs also have a Kayo app right there on the TV.

 Of course, you can also stream Kayo in any web browser on a desktop or laptop computer, or stream on an iOS or Android phone or tablet.
 If you’ve got a Chromecast Ultra already, then you can fling your event up on the big screen from one of those apps as well.